DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 <figure> <img src="openrefine43.png" alt="Screenshot of OpenRefine." style=""> <fig caption>Figure 43: View of OpenRefine interface showing the cluster options in a dialogue box.</figcaption> </figure> <br><br>

-After you have scrolled through all of the clusters and decided if you want to merge it or not, you then will want to select “Merge selected & recluster.”
+After you have scrolled through all of the clusters and decided if you want to merge it or not, you then will want to select “Merge selected & re-cluster.”
 OpenRefine will then select new clusters for you.
 You can continue this cycle as long as it is beneficial to you.

 <figure> <img src="openrefine44a.png" alt="Screenshot of OpenRefine." style=""> <fig caption>Figure 44a: View of OpenRefine interface showing cluster method options.</figcaption> </figure> <br><br>